-Dealing with customers on social media can be a terrifying thought for even the most seasoned marketers.
+Responding to customers on social media can be a terrifying thought for even the most seasoned marketers.
 One misstep can easily get amplified.
-Yet at the same time, brands can drive positive brand perception by turning this risk into an opportunity.
+At the same time, brands can drive positive brand perception by turning this risk into an opportunity.

 When a brand exceeds expectations, many customers (45 percent) post and share about their positive experiences.
 This is completely unprecedented in marketing history.
 Before the advent of social media, how many people would take time out of their day to tell a brand that they are doing a great job?

-To be that brand that exceeds expectations requires active responding to customers on social media.
+To be that brand that exceeds expectations requires a strong social media response strategy.
 Previously, marketing and customer service teams operated in silos.
 With social media, there is greater overlap than ever before between these two functions.
 It requires cooperation and coordination between these functions to deliver both excellent brand experiences and customer service through social media channels.

 While it is important to respond publicly, it is also important to ensure that additional follow up happens as needed.
 Not all of these follow up conversations need to continue publicly.

-In fact, research shows that to adequately resolve complaints, 60 percent of businesses have to go beyond one contact on social media.
-There are a number of instances in which it might be more effective to move the conversation to the private domain, be it email, call - or even more conveniently for the customer - Facebook Messenger.
+Research shows that to resolve complaints adequately, 60 percent of businesses have to go beyond one contact when it comes to responding on social media.
+There are some instances in which it might be more useful to move the conversation to the private domain, be it email, call - or even more conveniently for the customer - Facebook Messenger.
 These include: